jgfrazie/fontStandardizer/README.md

 The extension is enabled by default for all webpages.
 To toggle the extension on and off, press the key combo ctrl+backslash (control key and backslash key).
 When the extension is enabled, all side-effects listed under "Functionalities" will be on.

+# Future Improvements

+* Allow users to choose their font family and size.
+* Allow users to map functionality to keybindings of their choosing
+* Give a visual indicator of which mode the user is current in on the webpage.

 ## Contact & Other

 If you have trouble with the extension or have any unanswered questions, you can contact me via my webpage jgfrazie.github.io or by my email (james.frazier8093@gmail.com).